-4. The Agency shall provide financial support to the common projects of interest to the Union and Member States referred to in paragraph 2 to ensure the effective participation of the industrial property offices of the Member States and the Benelux Office for Intellectual Property in the projects within the meaning of paragraph 3.
+4. The Agency shall provide financial support to the common projects of Union interest referred to in paragraph 2 to the extent this is necessary to ensure the effective participation of the industrial property offices of the Member States and the Benelux Office for Intellectual Property in the projects within the meaning of paragraph 3.
 That financial support may take the form of grants.
-The total amount of funding shall not exceed 20% of the yearly income of the Agency.
+The total amount of funding shall not exceed 10% of the yearly income of the Agency.
 The beneficiaries of grants shall be the industrial property offices of the Member States and the Benelux Office for Intellectual Property.
-Grants may be awarded without calls for proposals in accordance with the financial rules applicable to the Agency and with the principles of grant procedures contained in the Financial Regulation (EU) No 966/2012 of the European Parliament and of the Council and in the Commission delegated Regulation (EU) No 1268/2012.
+Grants may be awarded without calls for proposals in accordance with the financial rules applicable to the Agency and with the principles of grant procedures contained in the Financial Regulation (EU) No 966/2012 of the European Parliament and of the Council and in the Commission delegated Regulation (EU) No 1268/2012 (\\\\).

-yearly income of the Agency and cover the minimal amount for every Member State for purposes closely related to the participation in common projects.
+4. The Agency shall provide financial support to the common projects of interest to the Union and Member States referred to in paragraph 2 to the extent that this is necessary in order to ensure the effective participation of the industrial property offices of the Member States and the Benelux Office for Intellectual Property in the projects within the meaning of paragraph 3.
+That financial support may take the form of grants.
+The total amount of funding shall not exceed 20% of the yearly income of the Agency and shall cover the minimum amount for every Member State for purposes closely related to the participation in common projects.
 The beneficiaries of grants shall be the industrial property offices of the Member States and the Benelux Office for Intellectual Property.
-Grants may be awarded without calls for proposals in accordance with the financial rules applicable to the Agency and with the principles of grant procedures contained in Financial Regulation (EU) the No 966/2012 of the European Parliament and of the Council and in Commission Delegated Regulation (EU) No 1268/2012.
+Grants may be awarded without calls for proposals in accordance with the financial rules applicable to the Agency and with the principles of grant procedures contained in Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council (\\\) and in Commission Delegated Regulation (EU) No 1268/2012 (\\\\)